 For tax purposes, expenses incurred for acquisition of goodwill should be deductible through monthly amortisation charges at norms calculated by the taxpayers based on historical cost of goodwill and its useful life.

 Current legislation does not provide specific guidance on tax treatment of start-up expenses.
 However, as per Uzbek accounting legislation, certain types of start-up expenses (e.g. expenses for acquisition of right for production, right for rendering services and carrying out works, right to use economic or other privileges) can be considered as expenses for procurement of intangible assets and, respectively, can be deducted through monthly depreciation charges.

 Interest on short-term loans

-Interest is deductible, except for interest on overdue/delayed loans (i.e. ‘penalty interest’) and interest capitalised in the value of fixed assets (i.e. in cases where a loan was obtained to purchase fixed assets).
+Interest is deductible, except for interest on overdue/delayed loans (i.e. ‘penalty interest’) and interest capitalised, in accordance with Uzbek accounting legislation, in the value of fixed assets (i.e. in cases where a loan was obtained to purchase fixed assets).

-Bad debts are deductible for tax purposes in cases where they are recognised in accordance with Uzbek accounting legislation.
+Bad debts related to the receipt of taxable income in the previous reporting periods are deductible for tax purposes in cases where they are written off and recognised in accordance with Uzbek accounting legislation.
 Otherwise, such expenses should be considered as non-deductible.
 According to the current Uzbek legislation, arrears are recognised as bad debts upon expiration of three-years from their due date.